 Pregnancy symptoms can start as early as four weeks following conception.
 Symptoms vary from woman to woman, and your second pregnancy may even have different symptoms or they may appear in a different order.

 A missed period is the first pregnancy symptom most women encounter.
-However, there are many other symptoms that can surface around the fourth week of pregnancy, including:
+However, there are many other symptoms of pregnancy that can surface around the fourth week after a missed period, including:

 - Mild cramping